HB9HUS/notes-on-learning-cw/README.md

 This is done by listening to different forms of texts in your tool of choice.
 For me this tools are most of the time the videos of [morse code ninja](https://morsecode.ninja/practice/index.html).

-Start with more trainings on single letters.
-Then try some simple two letter words.
-Increase the complexity of the words, either by taking longer words or more complex things such as callsigns.
-Once that works, go to combinations of words.
+There are many different dimensions you can improve on.
+I will explain some of them.

+QSO elements and standard QSO structure are very important to learn after you know the letters.
+These will get you on the air.
+As soon as you master them somewhat you can follow a standard QSO.
+Train the [elements](https://www.youtube.com/watch?v=_hbx_m3RLj8), and QSO [phrases](https://www.youtube.com/watch?v=hreSmzw6u5Y).

+Instant character recognition is the skill to understand the cw-character without counting or thinking about the dits and dahs.
+This can be trained with sequences of characters such as [this](https://www.youtube.com/watch?v=fLb6BOJwRMc) or [this](https://www.youtube.com/watch?v=Pdh0wUAf07k&feature=youtu.be).
+Once you master these, increase the length of the sequence and later the speed.

+The longer words get, the harder it gets to remember the characters that came earlier.
+To train this skill, start with short words and increase the length continuously or learn common words.
+Example videos are [this](https://www.youtube.com/watch?v=npofTfIgSHA&feature=youtu.be) and [this](https://www.youtube.com/watch?v=npofTfIgSHA&feature=youtu.be).
+Here as well, increase the length or the number of words, later the speed.

+The next dimension is sentence length.
+As you need to train to remember characters sent, you need to train words sent.
+To train this, you can practice [word sets](https://www.youtube.com/watch?v=zvXRN9TcT14) and [sentences](https://www.youtube.com/watch?v=8zu7oBQ_gT4&feature=youtu.be).
+Within these you can increase the length or the number of words.
+As usual, increase the speed later.

-Once you are confident with these excercises, you can increase the speed.
-It can also make sense, to practice simple things (e.g. three letter combinations) at a higher speed and more difficult things (e.g. top 100 words) at a slightly slower speed.
+It can make sense, to practice simple things (e.g. three letter combinations) at a higher speed and more difficult things (e.g. top 100 words) at a slightly slower speed.

 Don't forget to go online as well early on to train your ear to real operators.
 It can already be fun to recognize single letters in the stream of a qso.